psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ✅ Migration from .NET 7 to .NET 8
 - ✅ Updated NuGet packages to latest versions
 - ✅ Version updated to 0.4.0
+- ✅ Implemented exception handling in the Publish method to prevent event handler exceptions from affecting other handlers
+- ✅ Added thread-safe locking mechanism using a private _lockObject
+- ✅ Implemented proper token-based subscription management
+- ✅ Added support for FlightPlanChangedEvent and RetryFlightPlanLoadEvent

 ### Core Integration
 - ✅ Basic connectivity between Prosim A320 and GSX Pro